Relativistic Langevin Equation derived from a particle-bath Lagrangian: Galilean Langevin Equation

 where \(\langle \ldots \rangle\) denotes ensemble or time averaging (which are equivalent for ergodic fluids).
-In special relativity, we expect much of this to hold true, the forces should be fully deterministic conditional on knowing the initial conditions of the relativistic harmonic oscillators.

-The Caldeira-Leggett Lagrangian is manifestly Galilean covariant and not Lorentz covariant.
-Therefore the equations of motion from which we derived the Langevin equation are not Lorentz covariant.
-What this means is that the traditional Langevin equation is not applicable to the cases where either the dynamics of the environment, or of the tagged Brownian particle, or both, are dominated by relativistic effects.
-Examples of such a media are: stellar cores, the early universe, as well as the plasma in collider experiments.
+The Lagrangian~\eqref{eq:c-l-classical} is manifestly Galilean covariant and not Lorentz covariant.
+What this means is that the \cref{eq:langevin-classical} is not accurate in cases where either the environment and/or the tagged particle, are highly relativistic: e.g.~stellar cores, the early universe, as well as the plasma in collider experiments.